Social Inequality, As Seen From The Sky

 -Johnny Miller

-Recently, Miller expanded his series and photographed cities in the United States, Mexico, Tanzania, Kenya, and India.
-Each of these places has different forms and urban morphologies specific to their respective contexts, however, the ruptures remain, conditioning - and limiting - social and spatial development.
+Since 2018, Miller has expanded his series and photographed cities in the United States, Mexico, Tanzania, Kenya, and India.
+Each of these places has different forms and urban morphologies specific to their respective contexts, however, the ruptures remain, conditioning —and limiting— social and spatial development.

 See more photographs from Unequal Scenes on Miller's website.